 • Cover letter describing your past research and/or teaching interest or in environmental justice and your ideas for a new environmental justice course.

-As part of this grant project, a team of faculty are partnering with the Center for Leadership and Justice/Greater Hartford Interfaith Action Alliance to collect oral history interviews and conduct PhotoVoice projects about urban and suburban understandings of environmental justice in Greater Hartford.
+As part of the overall grant project, a team of faculty are partnering with the Center for Leadership and Justice/Greater Hartford Interfaith Action Alliance to collect oral history interviews and conduct PhotoVoice projects about urban and suburban understandings of environmental justice in Greater Hartford.
 These materials will feed into exhibits and dialogues at the Stowe Center for Literary Activism and other sites in the region.
 If you would be interested in incorporating a piece of this project in your own course, please reach out to co-PI [email protected] to discuss your thoughts as you’re preparing your application.

-To apply, please submit the following to Gabby Nelson, Associate Director of the Center for Urban and Global Studies, by May 30, 2025:
+To apply, please submit the following to Gabby Nelson, Associate Director of the Center for Urban and Global Studies, by May 29, 2026:

 • CV